sumeetmathpati/cs-gate/_ds/linked-list/linked-list.md

 ## Q4

-The given function will always return 1 on what king of SLL?
+The given function will always return 1 on what kind of SLL?
 Assume we have an linked list.

 {% highlight c %}